Skip to Main Content

 The databases listed below will help you find primary sources on African history, though you should also use the other techniques found on the Primary Sources page.

-Brings together more than 57,000 objects that provide visual, contextual, and spatial documentation of African heritage sites.
-Collections include photographs, 3D models, GIS data, site plans, excavation reports, travelers’ accounts, maps, books, articles, and other scholarly research.
-Coverage: contains primary sources.
+Access primary sources that provide visual, contextual, and spatial documentation of African heritage sites.
+This collection includes photographs, 3D models, GIS data, site plans, excavation reports, travelers’ accounts, maps, books, articles, and other scholarly research.
+Coverage: 1500s-2010s, contains primary sources.
+Full text.

-Documents some of the motivations, activities, and results of the European conquest of Africa in the nineteenth century.
-Primary documents including monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics and strategy during the European powers' "Scramble for Africa."
-Part of Nineteenth Century Collections Online (NCCO).
-Coverage: contains primary sources.
-Full-Text.
+Access primary documents including monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics and strategy during the European powers' "Scramble for Africa."
+This collection is part of Nineteenth Century Collections Online (NCCO)

-A multidisciplinary collection of audiovisual content.
-Contains more than 11 million tracks.
+Stream music tracks from a multidisciplinary, international collection of audiovisual content.
 Collections include American Music, Classical Music, Contemporary World Music, Jazz Music, Popular Music, and Smithsonian Global Sound.
+Coverage: varies.
 Full text.

 Subjects: Africana Studies